DCAN-Labs/cdni-brain/docs/preprocessing.md

     - For 10.5T data, there are 5 noice volumes in the fuinc runs (as opposed to the normal 3 in other NORDIC data we process)

-    - The wrapperr submits the NORDIC processing jobs to run in the background so to verify that they are completed, check that for each *task-restSE* file in the input a *task-restSENORDICrmnoisevols* file was created.
+    - The wrapper submits the NORDIC processing jobs to run in the background so to verify that they are completed, check that for each *task-restSE* file in the input a *task-restSENORDICrmnoisevols* file was created.
 You can also use `squeue -al --me` to check which jobs are still queued or running.

     - Run the wrapper cleanup script after all NORDIC jobs are done